32171165/made-template/project/project-plan.md

 ## Title
 <!-- Give your project a short title. -->
-Affect of climate change on immigration
+Relation between climate change and immigration
 ## Main Question

 <!-- Think about one main question you want to answer based on the data. -->